AndrewDongminYoo/docs-trunk-io-ko/administration/manage-members-and-organizations.md

    1. You can invite users individually by clicking the `+` button in the "Team Members" section.\
       This will allow you to invite a set of members by specifying their email accounts.
 These users\
       won't be automatically added to your Trunk Organization, instead they will receive an email to\
-      opt-in to the Organiation.
+      opt-in to the Organization.
 These users must create a Trunk account to be able to accept the\
       email invitation.